Overview · ← Project plan

 Foothold AI agent

 Sales + acquisition + brand.
-First-touch, qualifying, booking, the listing scorecard, the owner relationship, recognition, and catching escalations (then handing them to Liberty, who owns resolution + SLA)No service tickets, no rent/lease admin, no operational or pricing promises
+First-touch, qualifying, booking, the listing scorecard, the owner relationship, recognition, and catching escalations (then handing them to Liberty, who owns resolution + SLA)No rent/lease admin, no operational or pricing promises.
+Service tickets: today, and permanently at Owyhee Park, the agent points the resident at Entrata's Resident Portal and does not take the request.
+Target state on NPI-owned properties once live: the agent files the work order itself, after verifying the resident (section 5).
+Two hard gates first, sendWorkOrders and the rule 2 lift.

 PM operations